davestewart/vue-data-attr/README.md

 # Configuration

-To register the directibe under a name other than `v-data` just pass a string:
+To register the directive under a name other than `v-data` just pass a string:

 ```js
 Vue.use(vdata, 'data-attr')
 ```

+## Global configuration

 To configure how the directive renders attributes, pass an object: